 And if you want other equally legit vegetable recipes, also check out my Asian Style Green Beans and Honey Roasted Brussels Sprouts with Bacon…and prepare to look at vegetables a whole new way!

-With the holiday season around the corner, this is the perfect side for your holiday dinner table.
+With the holiday season around the corner, caramelized onions green beans is the perfect side for your holiday dinner table.
 But it is not limited to the holidays.

 We will also eat this any day, multiple times a day.
 It is a great side to serve with any protein main dish.